Plant Details

-The true English Primrose.
+The true Primrose.
 Not to be confused with the cultivated varieties of primrose available, this is the native version found in hedgerows and woods across the country.
+Plant under deciduous (non-evergreen) trees and shrubs, along hedgerows, in the border or in pots.

-Fresh, delicate scent, and pale lemon flowers, which were traditionally crystallised at Easter time.
+Pale lemon flowers, with a delicate scent, which were traditionally crystallised at Easter time.

-In some regions of Britain they are used as one of many ancient woodland indicator species.
+In some regions of Britain they are used as one of ancient woodland indicator species.

 Despite not belonging to the rose family, the name Primrose is thought to derive from the Latin for 'first' (prima) 'rose' (rosa).